sozure/backend/README.md

-# VGManager Backend: A Backend API for Library and KeyVault Interaction
+# VGManager Backend: A backend API for Azure git, profile and pipeline interactions

 This .NET API project is designed to provide a seamless interface for interacting with Azure DevOps and Azure KeyVault.
 It is stateless and allows users to perform various operations related to these services through a set of well-defined endpoints.
 This README will guide you through the setup, endpoints, and usage of this API.